floodnet-nyc/flood-sensor/deployment/manuals/flood-sensor-deployment-manual.md

 To mount on a utility pole, we have to obtain approval from the company that owns that pole.
 This process varies depending on the company.

 ## 2. Confirming Mounting Location on the Ground
 Though we try to identify optimal sensor placement [before leaving the lab](https://github.com/floodnet-nyc/flood-sensor/blob/main/deployment/hotspot%20identification/flood-hotspots-identification.md), unexpected obstacles can arise once we arrive at the mounting site.
 Ideally, drive rails should be perpendicular to the sidewalk and well secured.
 They should not be overly shaded by a large building or aboveground train track.
+It is also to make sure that the sensor is not mounted in the path of a truck or bus.

 Sometimes, a new mounting location will have to be selected in the field.
 Helpful clues for selecting a flood-prone location include:
 - Drive rail is close to a storm drain